 In accordance with UTM grading guidelines, my grading scheme is designed to yield approximately 30% As and 40% Bs.
+However, I will not bell-curve exams.
+If you do exceptionally well, I will give more As and Bs.
 Grades are based on the following point system.

 - 1. Participation!!!
 (10%) Participation requires attendance in class and answering questions during lectures using the IClicker responder.
 Correct and incorrect responses count equally towards your participation mark.
 You need to have an 80% response rate or more to get 10%.
-Response rates of 50%-80% receive 8% participation mark.
+Response rates of less than 80% receive participation marks in proportion to the response rate (e.g., 65% response rate = 6.5% towards the final grade).
 Response rates below 50% receive 0% for participation.
 IF YOUR PARTICIPATION MARK is lower than your performance on the exams, your participation mark will be automatically adjusted to your performance on the exams. - 2.
 There will be three in-class term tests.
-The first and second term test consist of 25 multiple choice questions and a 1-page IN CLASS ESSAY (25% points for MC and 5% for essay).
-These tests are worth 30%.
-The final term-test consists of 30 multiple choice questions (not cumulative!!!) and is worth 30%.
+The first and second term test consist of 20 multiple choice questions and a 1-page IN CLASS ESSAY (20% points for MC and 5% for essay) for a combined 50% of your final mark. - 3.
+The final during exams period consists of 40 multiple choice questions and is worth 40%.